 In certain conditions, a reservoir created by a hydropower dam will release greenhouse gases due to the decomposition of flooded organic material.
 In other conditions, a reservoir may act as carbon sink: absorbing more emissions than it emits.

 A number of researchers have measured reservoir emissions at dam sites around the world, but each study is usually site-specific and the results not applicable to the great majority of reservoirs elsewhere.

 Since 2006, IHA has been working with UNESCO, the World Bank and a range of stakeholders to develop common understanding to assess the carbon profile of hydropower facilities and reservoirs.

-In 2017, in collaboration with the UNESCO Chair for Global Environmental Change, IHA launched a publicly available online tool that allows hydropower companies, investors, consultants, decision-makers and other stakeholders to more accurately report on the net impact on greenhouse gas (GHG) emissions.
+In collaboration with the UNESCO Chair for Global Environmental Change, we launched a publicly available online tool that allows hydropower companies, investors, consultants, decision-makers and other stakeholders to more accurately report on the net impact on greenhouse gas (GHG) emissions.

 The G-res Tool uses a new modelling methodology based on current scientific knowledge and over 500 empirical measurements from more than 200 reservoirs worldwide.